 When your thermostat displays error code e73, it signifies that the Rc wire is not receiving power.

-This could be as straightforward as the breaker being switched off, but it can also be something with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
-If nothing appears to be out of place, it’s a good idea to get in touch with a local professional.
+This might be as simple as the breaker being switched off, but it may also be a problem with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
+If nothing looks to be out of place, it’s best to speak with a local professional.